yiisoft/translator/README.md

 The following configuration is for Yii3 application after all needed packages installed:

-You need uncomment strings contains `CategorySourceApplication` in file `common.php`
+You need uncomment strings around `ApplicationCategorySource` in `common.php` and `params.php` files:

 ```php
 <?php
 declare(strict_types=1);